Skip to main content Go to home page

 ABC Pty Ltd provides student accommodation to university students in connection with XYZ University, a provider of higher education.
 XYZ University has significant input in the running of the student accommodation provided by ABC Pty Ltd and preference is given to students of XYZ University.

-Sample Enterprise Pty Ltd owns property on which a building is affixed which was designed for student accommodation and provides student accommodation to university students.
+Sample Enterprise Pty Ltd owns a property on which a building is affixed which was designed for student accommodation and provides student accommodation to university students.
 Sample Enterprise Pty Ltd is not owned by any higher education institution and the student accommodation is not affiliated with any higher education institution.
 Sample Enterprise Pty Ltd determines pricing arrangements for the accommodation and the services provided to students with no input from any higher education institution.
 Students attending any higher education institution are eligible to apply to reside in the student accommodation.

-Last modified: 29 July 2024
+Last modified: 31 July 2025

 wrapper